 Current collective bargaining agreements between the State of Alaska and the various bargaining units representing organized state employees.

-- Division of Personnel:
+- Division of Personnel and Labor Relations:

 - Division of Retirement and Benefits:

-Complete benefit information.
+Complete benefit and retirement information.

-- Ethics information for Public Employees:
+- Ethics Information for Public Employees:

 The Ethics Act (AS 39.52) applies to all current and former executive branch public employees and members of statutorily created boards and commissions.